atapas/add-copyright/README.md

    export COPYRIGHTLEN=`wc -l copyright.txt | cut -f1 -d ' '`
   ```
   The above command will set some variable value that will be used by the `addcopyright.sh` script.
-- Execute the following command to add the copyright/license text from the `copyright.txt` to your source code:
+- Execute the following command to add the copyright/license text from the `copyright.txt` to your Source Code:
   ```bash
    find <SOURCE_CODE_DIRECTIRY> -type d -name "<EXCLUDE_DIRECTORY>" -prune -o -name "*.js" -print0 | xargs -0 ./addcopyright.sh
   ```
-  Where the `<SOURCE_CODE_DIRECTIRY>` is the path of your source code.
+  Where the `<SOURCE_CODE_DIRECTIRY>` is the path of your Source Code.
   Where the `<EXCLUDE_DIRECTORY>` is the directory to exclude if it exists under `<SOURCE_CODE_DIRECTIRY>` for updating the Copyright information.

 # Usage